Scholars

 Think

-At Godolphin, opportunities abound for students to pursue their academic interests beyond the classroom, to aspire to challenging careers and to take possession of their education.
-A variety of stimulating clubs exist to inspire students: whether it is to learn Mandarin and Ancient Greek or to study world cinema.
-Some choose book groups and chess, or learn CAD, while others may prefer to try their hand at coding with the CyberFirst Students Competition or code-breaking.
+At Godolphin, opportunities abound for pupils to pursue their academic interests beyond the classroom, to aspire to challenging careers and to take possession of their education.
+A variety of stimulating clubs exist to inspire pupils: whether it is to learn Mandarin and Ancient Greek or to study world cinema.
+Some choose book groups and chess, or learn CAD, while others may prefer to try their hand at coding with the CyberFirst Pupils Competition or code-breaking.

-Overseas visits bring subjects to life and, in addition to field trips, many departments take students abroad: RS to India, Classics to Rome and Pompeii; Art History to Florence and with History and MFL to Paris; Business and Economics to Prague.
-Students also attend a variety of School and University conferences as well as taster days in this country.
+Overseas visits bring subjects to life and, in addition to field trips, many departments take pupils abroad: RS to India, Classics to Rome and Pompeii; Art History to Florence and with History and MFL to Paris; Business and Economics to Prague.
+Pupils also attend a variety of School and University conferences as well as taster days in this country.

 Challenge